GaloisInc/saw-training/Swap.rst

 Most developers are used to techniques like testing, continuous integration, and thoughtful documentation that can help prevent mistakes from being introduced into a system during its development.
 These techniques are relatively inexpensive, but they risk missing certain classes of bugs.
 For the most important systems, like those that protect human life or information security, it can make sense to use full *verification*, in which a program is mathematically proved to be correct.

+..
+DTC: This phrasing is slightly awkward.
+It'll work for now, but it'd be nice to get rid of the "this is" stuff.

 This is a complete walk-through of a small verification task, from start to finish.
 The program to be verified is a C function that swaps two numbers in memory.